 by Yesha Maniar

-Yesha Maniar graduated from Dartmouth College in 2014 and spent a year working at a charter school in Boston.
+Yesha Maniar is a recent graduate from Dartmouth College and currently teaches at a charter school in Boston.
 She enjoys reading a variety of genres and spends her free time in Boston cafe hopping.
-She currently attends Boston University School of Medicine with hopes of working with young children and adolescents in the future in the field of community health.
+Next year, she will be attending Hofstra North Shore-LIJ School of Medicine with hopes of working with young children and adolescents in the future in the field of community health.